 This week for Giving Tuesday, we've teamed up with the LA Based organization The Pad Project.
-We have the honor of being their sustainable period option and we we sat down ( well at our computers ) with their director Sorelle Cohen for a quick chat.
+We have the honor of being their sustainable period option and we we sat down ( well at our computers ) with their Director of Development, Sorelle Cohen for a quick chat.

 The Period Company: In 3 sentences tell us what the core mission of The Pad Project is?

 Sorelle Cohen: The Pad Project’s mission is to create and cultivate local and global partnerships to end period stigma and to empower women and all menstruators worldwide.
 Through innovation, education, and advocacy, The Pad Project aims to help move towards a world where menstruators feel empowered in their bodies, achieve economic independence, understand their reproductive and sexual health options, and harness the power to shape their lives.TPC: What's one thing about 2021 that you are thankful for?

 It’s hard to only choose one thing, but I’m probably most thankful I have the opportunity to live near my family and we are now all back in Los Angeles, all 7 of us :).TPC: You've teamed up with us for Giving Tuesday and our community is pretty amazing - share with us something unique and amazing about your community?